 We recognise that children may have special educational needs at some point during their school career.
 These special needs may arise from a variety of sources beside the academic, including medical, social, psychological and physiological.
 Some students will receive help as part of their normal lessons.
-Some will also receive the help of a Learning Support Assistant.
-In other cases, students may attend special classes or 'booster sessions'.
+Some will also receive the help of a Learning Support Assistant and/or targetted interventions.